 Apply whatever nail polish you think will be The Count's favourite.
 If he is the much sought after one-eyed Count, you can probably get away with only putting nail polish on one hand.
 Resume your super glamorous activities as planned.
 Phew.
 Disaster and embarrassment averted.

-If, in addition to chicken coop cleaning, you also partake in gardening, building, fist fighting, dish washing, and general real life stuff, your nails will probably look a little more like this after the weekend.
+If, in addition to chicken coop cleaning, you also partake in gardening, building, mixed martial arts, dish washing, and general real life stuff, your nails will probably look a little more like this after the weekend.

 Notice however, how the mended pinkie nail is still in (relatively) perfect condition.
 In my opinion, by and large, these hands are still perfectly acceptable for a night out with royalty.
-Provided they’re drunk.
+Provided the royals are drunk.